When you buy through our links, we may earn an affiliate commission.

 Another thing to consider if the volume gets stuck on your Samsung TV is the IR (infrared) sensor.

 Any interference in the signal between your remote and TV could result in the volume control not responding.
 This will appear to make the volume stuck.
+Here is a video showing what to do if your Samsung TV isn’t responding to your remote:

 Make sure that there is a clear line of sight between your TV and the remote.
 Also, ensure that the IR sensor on your TV isn’t covered up by anything that could block signals from your remote.